Thertzlor/Revenant/README.md

 ## Macros as Dynamic Components:
 - A macro can be nested in, linked to and extended from other macros.
-- Build macro chains and logical conditions without any lua or logitech API knowledge.
+- Build macro chains and logical conditions without advanced lua or logitech API knowledge.

 ## Hierarchical Class-like Profiles:
 - Dynamically inherit and extend profiles from another Profile.